gonzalomarcos/BasiCUs/README.md

 - ATMs
   - ATMs use cases

 All these detection rules will try to look for common TTPs used by APTs.
-All the rules will have a link to check it's logic.
+All the use cases will have a sigma link to check it's logic.
 Checked most used TTPs to create the BasiCUs

 https://resource.redcanary.com/rs/003-YRU-314/images/2020-Threat-Detection-Report.pdf